On Interim Envy-Free Allocation Lotteries: Interim envy-freeness vs. other fairness notions

 \begin{proof} Consider the instance at the right of Table~\ref{tab:ef-vs-ief-prop}.
 In this instance, allocation $a$-$c$-$b$ is the only proportional allocation.
 Hence, by Lemma~\ref{lem:ief-implies-prop}, to show that no iEF lottery exists, it suffices to consider only the (lottery that deterministically returns) allocation $a$-$c$-$b$.
 In this allocation, agents $1$ and $2$ are envious of agent $3$, contradicting the iEF requirement. \end{proof}

-Our next lemma exploits Lemma~\ref{lem:prop-no-ief} to quantify the disparity between envy-freeness and interim envy-freeness. \begin{lemma} The maximum envy at any allocation in the support of an iEF lottery, when the agent valuations are normalized, can be as high as $1-\frac{2}{n}$ and this is tight. \end{lemma} \begin{proof} Consider the matching instance of Table~\ref{tab:max-envy} with $n$ agents/items.
+Our next lemma quantifies the disparity between envy-freeness and interim envy-freeness; the proof exploits Lemma~\ref{lem:prop-no-ief}.

+\begin{lemma} The maximum envy at any allocation in the support of an iEF lottery, when the agent valuations are normalized, can be as high as $1-\frac{2}{n}$ and this is tight. \end{lemma} \begin{proof} Consider the matching instance of Table~\ref{tab:max-envy} with $n$ agents/items.
 First, observe that an iEF lottery should always give item $g_1$ to agent $1$.
 Indeed, any other agent has value $0$ for $g_1$ and could not satisfy the iEF condition if she got it.
 Hence, in any allocation in the support of an iEF (if one exists), agent 1 has envy $1-\frac{2}{n}$ for the agent who gets item $g_2$.
 It remains to show that such an iEF lottery does exist.
 Indeed, any lottery which gives item $g_1$ to agent $1$ and in which the agents $2, 3, ..., n$ are assigned uniformly at random the items $g_2, g_3, ..., g_n$ is iEF.
 The agents 2, 3, ..., $n$ are clearly not envious of each other or of agent $1$, as each of them gets the maximum possible value.
 Agent $1$ has expected value $1/n$ for the bundle of each of the remaining agents, which is equal to her value for the item ($g_1$) she gets.

-To see that $1-2/n$ is the maximum agent envy in any allocation in the support of an iEF lottery, recall that Lemma~\ref{lem:ief-implies-prop} implies that the value of each agent $i$ is at least $1/n$ and, then, the average value $i$ has for the bundle allocated to another agent $k$ cannot exceed $1-1/n$. \end{proof}

-We now compare iEF to two fairness properties for deterministic allocations: min-max share fairness (mMS)\footnote{Min-max share fairness should not be confused with max-min share (MmS) fairness, a weaker-than-proportionality fairness property that has received much attention recently~\cite{KPW18}.
-See~\cite{BL16} for a taxonomy of many fairness properties that we have mentioned here.} and epistemic envy-freeness (EEF). mMS and EEF were considered by Bouveret and Lemaitre~\cite{BL16} and Aziz et al.~\cite{ABC+18}, respectively, who characterized instances in terms of the properties of the allocations they admit.
+To see that $1-2/n$ is the maximum agent envy in any allocation in the support of an iEF lottery, recall that Lemma~\ref{lem:ief-implies-prop} implies that the value of each agent $i$ is at least $1/n$ and, then, the average value $i$ has for the bundle allocated to another agent $k$ cannot exceed $1-1/n$. \end{proof} We now compare iEF to two fairness properties for deterministic allocations: min-max fair-share (mFS) and epistemic envy-freeness (EEF). mFS and EEF were considered by ~\citet{BL16} and ~\citet{ABC+18}, respectively, who characterized instances in terms of the properties of the allocations they admit.

-Given an allocation instance with a set of agents $\agents$ and a set of items $\items$, let $\mathcal{A}$ be the set of all allocations of the items to the agents.
+Given an allocation instance with a set of agents $\agents$, with valuations $\val$, for the set of items $\items$, let $\mathcal{A}$ be the set of all allocations of the items to the agents.
 Denote by $\tau_i$ the min-max share of agent $i$, which is defined as